dojo/docs/dojo/back.rst

        <body>
          <script type="text/javascript">
-              // dojo 1.7 (AMD)
               require(["dojo/back"], function(back){
                    back.init();
               });

-             // dojo < 1.7
-             dojo.back.init();
          </script>
          (rest of the body here)
        </body>

    ..

-**WARNING:** dojo.back.init() must be called before the page's DOM is finished loading.
+**WARNING:** back.init() must be called before the page's DOM is finished loading.
 Otherwise it will not work.
 Be careful with xdomain loading or dojoConfig.debugAtAllCosts scenarios, in order for this method to work, dojo.back will need to be part of a build layer.

 Register a state object
 -----------------------